coreyarms/mysql-types-generator/README.md

 ```

 - `db` : **Required** - the database connection and credentials
+  - `ssl` is optional.
+Defaults to the `mysql2` default.
+  - if `uri` is specified, the host, port, username and password options are ignored.
 - `output` : **Required** - you should define one of the following 2 options:
-  - `dir` : Each type will be output in a separate file in this directory, along with an `index.ts`. ***WARNING: This directory will be emptied and overwritten if it already exists.***
+  - `dir` : Each type will be output in a separate file in this directory, along with an `index.ts`. **_WARNING: This directory will be emptied and overwritten if it already exists._**
-  - `file` : Each type will be output into this single file. ***WARNING: This file will be overwritten if it already exists.***
+  - `file` : Each type will be output into this single file. **_WARNING: This file will be overwritten if it already exists._**
   - If both `dir` and `file` are provided, `file` will take precedence.
 - `suffix` : Optional - a string appended to the PascalCase Type name (`PO` in the example refers to `Persistence Object` but you should use whatever convention you wish)
 - `ignoreTables` : Optional - a list of tables to ignore; types won't be generated for these